TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Unfortunately, the hotel had to cease operations in the late 1990s due to the economic downturn and stiff competition from the nearby Trader’s Hotel, presently known as Hotel Jen.

-After the old building was brought down, the Grange Residences sprouted up in its place, bringing a new lease of life to the neighbourhood.
+After this old building in Singapore was brought down, Grange Residences sprouted up in its place, bringing a new lease of life to the neighbourhood.

 Opened from: 1968-1999